automorphism88/snapraid-btrfs/README.md

 of parity space.

 See the FAQ below for more details.
-To verify that snapper has been set up correctly, you can use the `snapraid-btrfs snapper-ls` command, which will run `snapper ls` for all of the snapper configurations that it recognizes as matching data drives in your snapraid configuration file.
+To verify that snapper has been set up correctly, you can use the `snapraid-btrfs ls` command, which will run `snapper ls` for all of the snapper configurations that it recognizes as matching data drives in your snapraid configuration file.
 If you are satisfied that it has found them all, you are ready to run your first